gnome-keysign/gnome-keysign/README.rst

 mode.

 Once you've fired up the application, you can see a list of your private keys.
-Select one and click "Next".
+Select one and the application will advance to the next stage.

 You will see the details of the key you've selected.
-You can revise your selected and click "Back".
 If you are happy with the key you have selected, click "Next".
 This will cause the key's availability to be published on the local network.
 Also, a HTTP server will be spawned in order to enable others to download your key.
-You also notice a bar code.
-For now, it encodes the fingerprint of the key you have selected.
+In order for others to find you, the app displays both a string identifying your key and a bar code.

-Either share the fingerprint or the bar code with someone who wants to sign your key.
+Either share the string or the bar code with someone who wants to sign your key.